en-wl/wordlist/README.md

-SCOWL (Spell Checker Oriented Word Lists) is a database of English words that can be used to create word lists suitable for use in spell checkers of various sizes and dialects (America, British (both -ise and -ize) and Canadian).
+SCOWL (Spell Checker Oriented Word Lists) is a database of English words that can be used to create word lists suitable for use in spell checkers of various sizes and dialects (America, British (both -ise and -ize), Canadian and Australian).
 However, I am sure it will have numerous other uses as well.

 SCOWL is derived from many sources under a BSD compatible license.
 The combined work is freely available under a [MIT-like]